mbwatson/express-user-api/README.md

 }
 ```

-We can update this user with a `PATCH` request to `/jdoe` with the following payload.
+We can update this user with a `PUT` request to `/jdoe` with the following payload.

 ```json
 [